Breadcrumb

 Aoraki Mt Cook National Park in New Zealand's South Island

-The South Island’s all about dramatic landscapes.
+The South Island is all about dramatic landscapes.
 Think towering mountains, glaciers, and fjords.
 If you look at the South Island on a map, you’ll see a massive spine of mountains that travels nearly the entire length of the South Island.
 It’s visually quite a different landscape to the North Island, so if you’re travelling both you’ll definitely notice the difference.
 Queenstown is the adventure capital, while nearby Wanaka offers similar thrills with fewer crowds.
 And then there’s Fiordland National Park – home to the famous Milford Sound, which is often called the ‘eighth wonder of the world’.
-Heading to the east coast you’ve got Christchurch and Kairkoura, offering coastal vibes with a snowy mountain backdrop in the distance.
-This is where you’re likely to see seals sunbathing on the beach too!
-Heading North you’ve got Marlborough wine region and Nelson, offering their own unique experiences too.
+Heading to the east coast, you’ve got Christchurch and Kaikoura, offering coastal vibes with a snowy mountain backdrop in the distance.
+This is where you’re likely to see seals sunbathing on the beach, too!
+Heading North, you’ve got the Marlborough wine region and Nelson, offering their own unique experiences.

 If you’ve got the time, I’d definitely recommend visiting both islands.
 A road trip from Auckland to Queenstown (with a ferry ride between islands) is the dream, but even if you’ve only got time for one island, you won’t be disappointed.
 You could visit the North Island on one trip to New Zealand, and then come back and do the South Island on another trip and have a completely unique experience on both trips.
 Which island you choose is really a matter of what kind of holiday you want, but there’s really no wrong answer.